 Choosing AWS-enabled hardware from our curated catalog can help make the rollout of your IoT projects easier by allowing you to build on the expertise of APN partners who offer hardware designed to work with AWS IoT services.
 All devices listed in the AWS Partner Device Catalog are available for purchase to get your evaluation, prototyping, and proof-of-concept started quickly.

-Discover IoT devices that work with Amazon FreeRTOS in the AWS Partner Device Catalog.
+Discover IoT devices that work with FreeRTOS in the AWS Partner Device Catalog.

-Learn more about how partners qualify IoT hardware for Amazon FreeRTOS in the AWS Device Qualification Program.
+Learn more about how partners qualify IoT hardware for FreeRTOS in the AWS Device Qualification Program.